rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API to get hypervisorId](/img/api-obtain-hypervisor-id.png)

 5. To set the virtual machine network to the correct network port group, I glanced into the existing virtual machine '0-Linux-Demo-V02', discovered the network port group “Mgmt-DPortGroup”, and obtained the network id.
-From the list of the network port group, I selected the associate port group of the virtual machine and copy the hypervisor-network-id using this [API](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/openapi/virtualization-public-v1beta1/operation/HypervisorNetwork/): `GET /virtualization/v1beta1/hypervisor-managers/{{hyperVisorId}}/networks?select=id,displayName&filter=displayName eq 'Mgmt-DPortGroup'`.
+From the list of the network port group, I selected the associate port group of the virtual machine and copy the hypervisor-network-id using this [API](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/openapi/virtualization-public-v1beta1/operation/HypervisorNetwork/): `GET /virtualization/v1beta1/hypervisor-managers/{{hyperVisorId}}/networks? select=id,displayName&filter=displayName eq 'Mgmt-DPortGroup'`.

 ![API to get network ID for VM](/img/api-to-get-the-network-id.png)